[Democracy Watch Logo] Pamphlet Envelope

 HOW ARE CUBs FUNDED?

 CUBs are funded by voluntary contributions from ratepayers.
-CUBs do not receive any government or utility funding.
+CUBs do not usually receive any government or utility funding.

-HOW ARE CUBs CREATED?
+HOW HAVE CUBs BEEN CREATED?

 WHERE HAVE CUBs BEEN ESTABLISHED?